-If you’ve been exploring your iPhone’s data-saving features, which let you specify which apps have access to your phone’s cellular data, then there’s a chance that you turned off cellular data for the Safari app.
-That means Safari will work when you’re connected to Wi-Fi but not to cellular data.
+If you’ve been exploring your iPhone’s data-saving features, which let you specify which apps have access to your phone’s mobile data, then there’s a chance that you turned off mobile data for the Safari app.
+That means Safari will work when you’re connected to Wi-Fi but not to mobile data.
 (Try running Safari over Wi-Fi to test this.)

-If that’s the case, then to turn cellular data back on for Safari, go to “Settings -> Cellular,” and then in the “Use Cellular Data For” list, make sure the slider next to Safari is in the green “On” position.
+If that’s the case, then to turn mobile data back on for Safari, go to “Settings -> Mobile Data,” and then in the “Mobile Data” list, make sure the slider next to Safari is in the green “On” position.

 Disable Experimental Features